-According to Heather, some people have criticised her for accepting people into the program who haven’t done yoga teacher training.
-I kind of understand their point but at the same time, these people had other kind of professional knowledge from which we benefited a great deal.
+According to Heather, some people have criticized her for accepting people into the program who haven’t done yoga teacher training.
+I kind of understand their point but at the same time, these people had other kinds of professional knowledge from which we benefited a great deal.

 The Struggle Is Real

 The 2. and 3. day were the hardest.
 We went through some very complicated stuff.
 I mean I have studied in English and my English is fairly good but when we started going through the human anatomy, especially the brain, and the chemicals affecting our behavior and conditions, I was completely lost at times (most of the time, to be honest).

 Equally, I would probably need a recap in Finnish which part of the brain does this and that but when it was in English, it was just way over my head.

 However, I do believe all of this was necessary and I need to learn by heart some of the functions we were taught.
 Heather pointed out that when yoga teachers are trying to take their message to the healthcare/mental health workers, it is important to know the basics and get the trust and respect from that domain.

 And I completely get that and hence, need to study a bit more.
 Furthermore, I think it’s necessary to understand the basic reactions in the human body, for instance, if someone has PTSD, and how yoga impacts on these reactions and can alleviate the health problems.